rajaram-alt/hotel_python_project/README.md

 # hotel_python_project
-python program to verify the log of (eater_id,foodmenu_id) of hotel to evaluate the top food menus
+python program to verify the log of (eater_id,foodmenu_id) of hotel to evaluate the top three food menus.

 # Process to run the program